 On-Page Optimization Guide Wrap-Up

-That’s about it for our guide to on-page SEO.
+That’s about it for our guide to on-page SEO strategy and tactics.
 Remember that getting the “core” section correct is absolutely crucial and about 90% of the on-site optimization battle.

 On-page SEO is important for ranking your pages in the search results of search engines like Google.
 In fact, on-page SEO is the foundation for ranking in the search results.
 SEO on-page elements are what you will be building upon as you continue with off-page SEO work, so we recommend getting the basics down and following best practices.

-Now that you’ve finished this guide, you know exactly what we do to optimize the on-page of the vast majority of sites we rank in the top of the results.
+So now that you’ve finished this on-page SEO guide, you know exactly what we do to optimize the on-page of the vast majority of sites we want to rank in the top of the SERPs.

 If you have any questions or comments, let us know below.